eshamir3/Recipe_analzying-/README.md

 # Hypothesis Testing
+For our hypothesis test we aimed to determine if the rating has an effect on the number of steps in the recipes.
+This will be achieved using a one-way ANOVA test.

+**Null Hypothesis**: The rating of each recipe does not have a relationship to mean number of steps.

+**Alternate Hypothesis**:  The rating of each recipe does have a relationship to mean number of steps, with mean number of steps differing according to the rating.

+## INSERT PLOT OF MEANS FOR ANOVA

+The dataset was first cleaned to remove any rows with missing values in the `rating` column and the `n_steps' column.
+The data was then grouped by rating (from 1 to 5), and the corresponding number of steps was extracted in order to preform the one-way  ANOVA test.
+The one-way ANOVA test yielded an F-statistic of F= 49.83, with a p-value of 0.
+Since the p-value is significantly smaller than our chosen threshold of 0.05, we find strong evidence to reject the null hypothesis.
+This result indicates that the rating does have a statistically significant effect on the number of steps in recipes.
+These findings suggest that the average number of steps varies meaningfully across recipes with different ratings.
+This also means, that number of steps can be used as a predictory of 'rating'.

 # Framing a Prediction Problem
 Our predictive model aimed to predict the cook time of a recipe.